LessPainful/calabash-ios/calabash-cucumber/README.md

 ### Accessibility

-In general UI views are found using accesibility labels.
+In general UI views are found using accessibility labels.
 To use those in the simulator they must be enabled.

 * Press the "home-screen" button in the iOS Simulator
 * Scroll left and open the Settings app insied iOS Simulator